-Canadian Literature thanks the following programs at UBC for their financial support of students working on CanLit Guides: Arts Undergradute Research Awards, the Teaching & Learning Enhancement Fund, and the Work Learn Program at the Centre for Student Involvement & Careers.
+Canadian Literature thanks the following programs at UBC for their financial support of students working on CanLit Guides: Arts Undergradute Research Awards, the Teaching & Learning Enhancement Fund, Canadian Studies Program, and the Work Learn Program at the Centre for Student Involvement & Careers.

 We are also grateful to the participants of the first CanLit Guides Chapter Workshop (May 2016) for their valuable insights and attentive feedback on the future of CLG: Shelley Boyd, Clint Burnham, Sarah Banting, Nathalie Cooke, Margery Fee, Nadine Fladd, Brenna Gray, Ceilidh Hart, Tiffany Johnstone, Christine Kim, Lucia Lorenzi, Bronwyn Malloy, Sophie McCall, Brendan McCormack, Farah Moosa, Gillian Roberts, Shannon Smyrl, Katja Thieme, Camille Van der Marel, and Carl Watts.